 Ability to possess (or be able to obtain) a Florida driver’s license.

-Flexibility with working hours; willingness to work irregular hours, including evenings, weekends and overnight travel.
+Flexibility with working hours; willingness to work irregular hours, including evenings, weekends, and overnight travel.

-Practical experience in horticultural production and marketing.
+Practical experience in agricultural production.

 Experience utilizing a variety of educational methods including technology-enhanced and technology-based instruction to reach diverse audiences.